syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-DigitalSignature.md

 'Load an existing PDF document.
-Dim loadedDocument As PdfLoadedDocument = new PdfLoadedDocument("Input.pdf") 'Get the page of the existing PDF document.
-Dim loadedPage As PdfLoadedPage = loadedDocument.Pages[0] as PdfLoadedPage 'Gets the first signature field of the PDF document Dim signatureField As PdfLoadedSignatureField = loadedDocument.Form.Fields[0] as PdfLoadedSignatureField Dim signature As PdfSignature = signatureField.Signature 'Enable LTV on Signature. signature.EnableLtv = True
+Dim loadedDocument As PdfLoadedDocument = new PdfLoadedDocument("Input.pdf") 'Gets the first signature field of the PDF document Dim signatureField As PdfLoadedSignatureField = loadedDocument.Form.Fields[0] as PdfLoadedSignatureField Dim signature As PdfSignature = signatureField.Signature 'Enable LTV on Signature. signature.EnableLtv = True

-signature.ContactInfo = "johndoe@owned.us"
-signature.LocationInfo = "Honolulu, Hawaii"
-signature.Reason = "I am author of this document."

 'Save and close the document PdfLoadedDocument.Save("Output.pdf")